 Applying for a licence to use television images

 Does your company in the Netherlands show television or film images to employees or visitors?
-You require a licence.
+For example, in a communal area, hotel rooms, or business premises?
 Producers of footage own the copyright on their television programmes, videos, and films.
-They exercise their copyright through collective management organisations such as Videma or FilmService.
+You must pay a fee to the creators and producers for this.

 Licence to show television

-Do you show television broadcasts to employees or visitors?
+Do you show film or television broadcasts to employees or visitors?
 You need to apply for a licence to Videma (in Dutch).
-The Videma licence gives you permission to show (live) footage from:
+The Videma licence gives you permission to show footage from:

-You must pay a fee, the amount depends on how many hours of footage you show and the average number of people watching.
-For a number of sectors there are custom-made schemes, for example for cafés and shops (in Dutch).
+You must pay a fee.
+The amount of the fee depends on how many hours of footage you show and the average number of people watching.
+Videma has industry-specific regulations for companies and organisations in a number of sectors.
+Check the rates per sector, for example for cafés and shops (in Dutch).
+Companies that are members of certain trade associations are eligible for discounts.

 Please note: the Videma licence does not give permission to show footage from commercial pay-TV channels.